krischer/frankenflow/README.md

 # frankenflow

-`frankenflow` is a workflow engine stitching together everything like a mad doctor - intended to ease long running (weeks to months!) iterative workflows.
-The current realization can orchestrate (an)elastic full seismic waveform inversions with an L-BFGS optimization scheme.
+`frankenflow` is a workflow engine stitching together everything like a mad doctor - intended to ease long running (weeks to months!) iterative workflows. **The current realization can orchestrate (an)elastic full seismic waveform inversions using passive seismic data on regional to continental scales with an L-BFGS optimization scheme.**

+### Features

+* **Fully Automatic:** Requires no user-interaction after the initial setup and when changing the frequency band.
+* **Cell Phone Reporting:** Sends push messages to your cell phone upon important events like reaching a new iteration or launching expensive HPC simulations.
+Grants a certain degree of control even when away from the PC.
+* **Beautiful Web Inteface:** Easily get information about the current state, the execution graph, stop and restart it, directly from the browser.
+* **Defensive:** Exhaustive run-time checks to assert things go according to plan.
+Anything strange will cause the workflow to halt and wait for user input.
+It thus takes care to not waste precious HPC core hours.

+### Disclaimer

-As of now this is not written to be used by anyone but me.
-Nonetheless feel free to take and utilize what you want and if you have created something valuable: why not give back in terms of a pull request.
-If there is interest it would also be possible to abstract the concepts a bit more to allow the clean implementation of arbitrary workflows.
+As of now **this is not written to be used by anyone but me** and I don't intent to support it.
+Nonetheless feel free to take and utilize what you want and if you have created something valuable: why not give back in terms of a pull request?
+Assuming there is interest it would also be possible to abstract the concepts a bit more to allow the clean implementation of arbitrary workflows.

+### High-Level Overview

+`frankenflow` runs on a local workstation which is used to orchestrate the workflow.
+It communicates with external compute resources (e.g. your local and trusty big machine) via SSH as that works fine and requires almost no setup.

 ### Prerequisites

 Sophisticated results require intricate tools and we are standing on the shoulders of a number of great utilities.
 Thus `frankenflow` requires the installation of:

+##### Python and Third-Party Modules

 * Python 3.5 with the following modules
   * `paramiko`